AJTJ/rust_algos/lakes_problem_queue_breadth_first/src/plan.md

 cells_visited: HashMap<(usize, usize), bool>;

-iterate through all of the rows, and the columns
+iterate through all of the rows, and the columns for a BREADTH-FIRST

 if (val == 0 and not_visited) {
   inc lake_count